mathewlowry/myhub-gpt/Five days in Vancouver.md

 * Rowen's blog (with video): [Towards Modular Open Science](https://articles.continuousfoundation.org/articles/towards-modular-science)
 * [ATScience agenda article](https://atscience.leaflet.pub/3mfz526irfs2y?page=019cda33-03aa-7224-a0c6-7c8e82f98861#keynote-towards-modular-open-science-auditorium)

-My only regret was that I was unable to reflect these ideas into my workshop, held a few hours later, as their insights would have made my model far more interesting.
+My only regret was that I was unable to reflect these ideas into [my workshop](https://experiments.myhub.ai/the_atmosphere_as_research_infrastructure), held a few hours later, as these insights would have made my model more interesting.
 ## Data is everywhere now

 Matt Akamatsu's presentation also mentioned something I heard many times in Vancouver: as ATProto data is easy to access and published using public lexicons, it is perfect for decentralised data management and sharing.